-The type of bond fund largely depends with an investor’s appetite or rather the financial focus.
+The type of bond fund largely depends on an investor’s appetite or rather the financial focus.
 The bonds being funded by the investor may include municipal, corporate, government, and convertible bonds, alongside any other debt instrument such as mortgage-backed securities.

 Bond fund investors earn money when the underlying asset that they invested in begins to pay back periodic dividends that could be in quarterly, semi-annually, or yearly installments.
 Investors also earn when bonds appreciate in value before their maturity period because the principal value of the goes up.
 When the principal is up the bond can be cashed straight away and the investor will earn even without factoring in the dividends.